 Fred Burton is one of the world's foremost authorities on security and terrorism.
 He oversees Stratfor's analysis of global security developments and consults with clients on security-related issues affecting their business assets or personal safety.
-He also guides Stratfor's extensive coverage of the security environment in Mexico and closely monitors Mexican drug cartels, their areas of influence and their drug trafficking routes.
+He also guides the firm's coverage of situations involving terrorism, hostages and hijackings, and plane crashes.
 Before joining Stratfor, Mr. Burton was a counterterrorism agent with the U.S. State Department from 1985 to 1999.

 During his 14-year career, Mr. Burton was involved in many high-profile investigations including:

 - The search for Ramzi Yousef, mastermind of the first World Trade Center bombing, resulting in his arrest

 - The assassination of Israeli Prime Minister Yitzhak Rabin

 - The killing of Rabbi Meir Kahane and al Qaeda's New York City bombing plots before 9/11

 - Libyan-backed terrorist attacks against diplomats in Sanaa and Khartoum

 - The deaths of U.S. Ambassador to Pakistan Arnold Raphel and Pakistani President Muhammad Zia-ul-Haq

 Mr. Burton was deputy chief of counterterrorism at the Diplomatic Security Service, where he was in charge of preventing and investigating attacks against diplomatic personnel and facilities.
 While a Stratfor analyst, he was appointed to the Border Security Council and served as the Assistant Director for Intelligence & Counterterrorism at the Texas Department of Public Safety.